marin-community/marin/tests/snapshots/expected/ner.md

 Luckily, there is an efficient dynamic algorithm that returns the most likely path with relatively low computational complexity: the Viterbi algorithm <sup>[\[9\]](#reference-Viterbi1967)</sup>.
 It moves through the input sequence from left to right, at each step identifying and saving the most likely path in a trellis-shaped memory structure.
 For more details, refer to the excellent description of the Viterbi algorithm in the book *Speech and Language Processing* by Jurafsky & Martin <sup>[\[10\]](#reference-Jurafsky2021)</sup>.

+### Results

 An HMM with the structure outlined above was trained on the CoNLL-2003 English dataset <sup>[\[11\]](#reference-Sang2003)</sup>.
 The train set contains 14,987 sentences and a total of 203,621 word tokens.
 Here's the model in action:

-Name tag predictions by HMM:
+Name tag predictions by HMM:Starting prediction server…

-Starting prediction server…

 Evaluated against a test set, the model achieves satisfactory per-word accuracy: